 COVID-19 Vaccination Update

-Who is eligible to receive the Pfizer BioNtech or the Moderna vaccines from Memorial Healthcare System?
+Who is eligible to receive the Pfizer BioNtech or the Moderna vaccines from Memorial Healthcare System when vaccines are available?

-- Seniors 65 and older who are Florida residents or seasonal residents, with proper identification as listed above.
+- Persons 16 and older who are Florida residents or seasonal residents, with proper identification as listed below, as prescribed by the Food and Drug Administration.

 - Memorial's workforce and all active Memorial medical staff.